zzzteph/kraker/README.md

 </p>

-2. To compile agent from source code, go to agent folder and run the next command: ```dotnet build --configuration Release```.
+2. To compile agent from source code, go to agent folder and run the next command: ```dotnet publish --configuration Release```.
 After that in ```Kracker.App/bin/Release/net5.0``` folder you will get the built project.
 3. You need to download **hashcat** from the official page at  [https://hashcat.net/hashcat/](https://hashcat.net/hashcat/),  unpack it into the agent's folder.
 4. Modify ```appsettings.json``` in ```Kracker.App/bin/Release/net5.0``` and put **ServerURL** and **Hashcat.Path** like: